-Find a Licensing CenterThe Colorado DMV has several licensing centers located in every county.
+The Colorado DMV has several licensing centers located in every county.
 You can locate the one that is nearest to you with an online search and go to the DMV office for licensing services.
-The services including knowledge testing, road testing and vision testing.
+The services include knowledge testing, road testing and vision testing.

-Colorado motorists can renew their driver’s licenses online or at a DMV service center prior to the expiration date.
+Colorado motorists can renew their driver’s licenses online or at a DMV service center before the expiration date.
 Most drivers do so within 90 days of the license expiring.
 Driver’s licenses may be renewed online for up to a year after they have expired.
 Afterward, renewals only are done in person at a DMV office.

-How Do I Change My Address if I Am Moving from Colorado?When you move from Colorado to another state, you must go to that state’s respective licensing office and obtain a state-issued driver’s license or ID card.
+When you move from Colorado to another state, you must go to that state’s respective licensing office and obtain a state-issued driver’s license or ID card.
 You can surrender a Colorado-issued driver’s license when you obtain a new license in the state to which you move.
 If you have a Colorado-issued license plate, you also will need to surrender that or mail it to the Colorado DMV.

-Do You Need a REAL ID?Colorado driver’s licenses and state-issued IDs have been REAL ID-compliant since 2012.
+Colorado driver’s licenses and state-issued IDs have been REAL ID-compliant since 2012.
 That means a star in the upper right corner indicates the REAL ID is good for entry into federal facilities, like airports and courthouses.
-Those without a REAL ID still can fly on commercial flights and enter federal facilities if they have a U.S. Passport or other federally issued identification.
+Those without a REAL ID can still fly on commercial flights and enter federal facilities if they have a U.S. Passport or other federally-issued identification.

-Upgrade Your Probationary LicenseDrivers who have probationary licenses can upgrade them after completing the requisite steps to earn full driving privileges.
-Any fines must be paid in full and a hearing scheduled to enable restricted drivers to regain full driving privileges.
+Drivers with probationary licenses can upgrade them after completing the requisite steps to earn full driving privileges.
+Any fines must be paid in full and a hearing must be scheduled to enable restricted drivers to regain full driving privileges.

 Individuals can replace a lost or stolen Colorado driver’s license by going to a DMV office and paying the fee to obtain a duplicate license.
 If you are located out of state, you can submit a DR 2989 form to obtain a replacement via mail.